stevengreens10/Discord-Dinner-Bot/README.md

 ## Setup
 - Clone this repository and run `npm install` in the directory to install the necessary dependencies.
-- Now edit `config.js` and change the TOKEN to your bot's token (found in the applications section on the discord website)
+- Now copy `config.example.js` to `config.js` and change the TOKEN to your bot's token (found in the applications section on the discord website)
 - All that's left is to run the bot using Node: `node index.js`.

 ## Commands